 Why you should listen

-Harari lectures as a Professor of history at The Hebrew University of Jerusalem, where he specializes in world history, medieval history and military history.
+Yuval Noah Harari lectures as a professor of history at The Hebrew University of Jerusalem, where he specializes in world history, medieval history and military history.
 His current research focuses on macro-historical questions: What is the relationship between history and biology?
 What is the essential difference between Homo sapiens and other animals?
 Is there justice in history?
 Does history have a direction?
 Did people become happier as history unfolded?
-Harari has written for newspapers such as The Guardian, Financial Times, the Times, Nature magazine and the Wall Street Journal.
+These topics are explored in his books, which have sold more than 40 million copies in 65 languages.
+Harari regularly connects broad historical questions to current global events in mainstream media, and has written and spoken extensively on the COVID-19 pandemic and the war in Ukraine.

 Yuval Noah Harari’s TED talks